 Di-Creatine Malate Used by Athletes Among all the nutritional supplements taken by world-class athletes, few have enjoyed the celebrity endorsements of Di-Creatine Malate.
-Among some of the more well-known individuals endorsing its use are the NFL's John Elway, and MLB's Mark Dwyer... more
+Among some of the more well-known individuals endorsing its use are the NFL's John Elway, and MLB's Mark Dwyer and Sam... more

 Among all the nutritional supplements taken by world-class athletes, few have enjoyed the celebrity endorsements of Di-Creatine Malate.
 Among some of the more well-known individuals endorsing its use are the NFL's John Elway, and MLB's Mark Dwyer and Sammy Sosa.